jimshowalter/architecture-enforcer/README.md

 * The target state must be consistent: Layers, domains, packages, and classes referred to by a component must be defined.

-* The target state must be completely specified: All classes in the war that are not ignored must match to a component.
+* The target state must be completely specified: All classes in the binary that are not ignored must match to a component.

-* The target state cannot be ambiguous: All classes in the war that are not ignored cannot match to more than one component.
+* The target state cannot be ambiguous: All classes in the binary that are not ignored cannot match to more than one component.

 * The target state cannot be contradictory: Classes cannot be both referring and ignored, and cannot be both referred-to and ignored.

-* All classes and packages in the target state must be matched to non-ignored classes and packages in the war: The target state must be kept up to date, including when classes and packages are renamed or deleted during refactoring.
+* All classes and packages in the target state must be matched to non-ignored classes and packages in the binary: The target state must be kept up to date, including when classes and packages are renamed or deleted during refactoring.

+* Types listed in fix-unresolveds files (documented later) must not be resolvable from the binary.

 Note: Components are somewhat analogous to Java 9 modules.
 We chose not to make them be modules, because large Java codebases tend to be legacy codebases, which tend to be on earlier versions of Java that don't support modules.